 The Sandakphu Phalut trek is a moderate trek on a difficulty scale ranging from easy to difficult.

 Starting from Jaubhari at 6,400 ft you’ll climb to Sandakphu at the highest altitude of 11,950 feet.
 Molley and Phalut also hover around a similar height.

 From Phalut, it is a steep descent to Samanden at 7,500 ft and then on to Sepi at 6,200 ft where the trek ends.

 The Sandakphu Phalut trek does not have big climbs and descents on a day to day basis.
 The trek however, makes you cover long distances everyday.

 Here are a few of the challenges that you will encounter on the trek:

 1. Long days on the trek: Almost each day on the trek is around 7-8 hours, and on some days even longer.
 On most days of the trek you cover over 11 km.
 This requires a lot of stamina.
 During winners, with severe persistent winds, this can become tougher.

 | Safety Advice: Since you are spending so much time on your feet, and covering long distances, you must ensure that you have broken into your trekking shoes well.
 Make sure to break into them at least 2-3 weeks before your trek.

 You need excellent ankle support as well.
 And most importantly ensure that your shoes are comfortable, and leave space for your feet to breathe.

-2. Cold Weather on 2 Day of the trek: On the days you trek from Sandakphu to Sabargram, and from Sabargram to Gorkhey, via Phalut (which is a 20 km trek) it gets extremely cold.
+2. Cold Weather on 2 Day of the trek: On the days you trek from Sandakphu to Molley, and from Molley to Samanden, via Phalut (which is a 20 km trek) it gets extremely cold.
 This is because you are on the wind wash side of the mountain for most part of the trek.